nrpradh/nrpradh/README.md

 ###

-<p align="left">’m a self-taught and passionate enthusiast in UI/UX and Frontend, seeking opportunities to grow and make an impact by enhancing user experiences and digital interfaces.</p>
+<p align="left">I’m a self-taught and passionate enthusiast in UI/UX and Frontend, seeking opportunities to grow and make an impact by enhancing user experiences and digital interfaces.</p>

 ###